scaleway/moshi-client-examples/python-no-ui/README.md

 ## Quick start

-`<Scaleway Deployment UUID>` is the UUID of the deployment to which the endpoint will be associated, and `<IAM API key>` is the IAM API key to secure your endpoint.
+`<Scaleway Deployment UUID>` is the UUID of the deployment to which the endpoint is associated, and `<IAM API key>` is the IAM API key that secures your endpoint.

 To run the client, you can use the following commands: